sbennell/CO2Car/README.md

    - `bblanchon/ArduinoJson`: JSON data handling

 3. **Network Setup**:
-   - **Station Mode** (Default):
-     - Device will attempt to connect to configured WiFi network
-     - Configure WiFi credentials through web interface
-   - **AP Mode** (Fallback):
-     - If WiFi connection fails, device creates its own network
+   - **First Boot**:
+     - Device starts in AP mode for initial setup
      - SSID: `CO2RaceTimer-XXXX` (XXXX = last 4 digits of MAC)
      - Password: `co2racer`
      - IP Address: 192.168.4.1
+   - **WiFi Configuration**:
+     - Connect to the AP and navigate to 192.168.4.1
+     - Use the configuration page to set up WiFi credentials
+     - Device will automatically connect to configured network
+   - **AP Mode Fallback**:
+     - If WiFi connection fails, device reverts to AP mode
+     - Clear settings through web interface to reconfigure

 4. **Web Interface Setup**:
    - Connect to either your WiFi network or the device's AP